 Q: I can’t help but notice that you have so many accomplished women on your staff, is this something you actively pursued or did it happen organically?

-At UC Berkeley, there is a strong trend towards women in technology.
-Right now, all of my staff and graduate students are women with the exception of one visiting scholar.
+A: At Berkeley there is a really strong trend towards women in technology.
+Right now at Berkeley all of my staff and grad students are women with the exception of one visiting scholar.
 This wasn’t by design, it just so happened that all of the top student applicants who applied to work with me have been women.
-I am involved in a new Nation Science Foundation funded program on Data Science for the 21st Century (DS421), and half of our graduate students are women.
-This is a different experience from what you might find in the geospatial industry.
+I am involved in a new NSF-funded program on Data Science for the 21st Century (DS421), and half of our graduate students are women.
+This is a different experience from what you might find in industry.
 Indeed, in the statewide program that I run (Informatics and GIS), the opposite is true, and I manage a staff of all men.
-I think there is more to be done to support women in STEM fields and women in technology in general, and I think we could do a better job across the board in supporting diversity in STEM and tech.
+I think there is more to be done to support women in STEM fields and women in tech in general, and I think we could do a better job across the board in supporting diversity in STEM and tech.

 Q: Over the span of your impressive career, you have published over one hundred papers.
 What have been some of the highlights?